-The 22nd Annual Holiday Cheers Benefit is a fundraiser benefiting the Apartment Association Outreach, a 501(c)3 charitable organization dedicated to assisting residents with rent payments during times of personal emergencies or crisis.
-Monies raised during the Auction will help fund the Housing Departments of various local agencies including:
+The 23rd Annual Holiday Cheers Benefit is a fundraiser benefiting The Apartment Association Outreach, Inc., a 501(c)3 charitable organization dedicated to assisting residents with rent payments during times of personal emergencies or crisis.
+Monies raised during the Benefit will help support the Rent Assistance Programs of our social service partners:

 To Donate, Click Here

 Thank you to our event sponsors, PLK Communities and BRG Apartments.
 We could not have done this without you!

 What All Is Happening During the Holiday Cheers Party and Benefit?

 The mystery grab bags make their return this year!
 Each bag includes a bottle of wine – valued at at least $20 – and a gift card to a local restaurant.
 You won't know what you win until you open the bag.
 Each bag is only $40!
 Hurry!
 There is a limited supply!

 Bourbon Trail Mystery Bags Sponsored by Rent Manager

 The Bourbon Trail Mystery Bags are back, too!
 And we are sure they will go fast again this year.
 Each bag contains a bottle of bourbon and lottery ticket to try your luck.
 A handful of mystery bags also include $50 cash!
 Again, supply is limited and each bag is only $50!

 Rapid Raffle sponsored by Calloway Cleaning and Restoration